cyb3rzar/network-recon-lab/README.md

 # network-recon-lab
-Basic and intermediate network reconnaissance techniques in a controlled and legal lab environment.

 ## Description
 This project demonstrates basic and intermediate network reconnaissance techniques in a controlled and legal lab environment.